flowtsohg/mdx-m3-viewer/README.md

 This signals to the MDX handler that sound is desired, and it will load the neccessary sound files when loading models.\
 If `audioEnabled` isn't true, the sound files aren't downloaded in the first place to reduce file fetching.

-To get the sounds files to actually run, you must call `scene.enableAudio()`, which returns a promise that resolves to whether audio was actually enabled.\
+To get the sounds to actually run, you must call `scene.enableAudio()`, which returns a promise that resolves to whether audio was actually enabled.\
-There are two reasons for it to fail - either because the client simply does not support audio, or because the browser did not want to enable audio.\
+There are two reasons for it to fail - either because the browser simply does not support audio, or because the browser did not want to enable audio.\
 The latter will happen if you attempt to enable audio before the user made any interaction with the page (like clicking something).
 This is a browser policy and there is no control over it.

 If audio was enabled, you will hear familiar sounds when running animations, like attack sounds, death sounds, and so on.\